GlobalWebIndex/challenge-elm/README.md

 ## Goal

-The goal is to test your ability to come up with solution for real world problem which will be part of your day to day responsibility.
+The goal is to test your ability to come up with a solution for a real world problem which will be part of your day to day responsibility.
-Obviously the first thing what we will look at is to what degree your implementation satisfy original requirements.
+Obviously the first thing what we will look at is a degree to what your implementation satisfy original requirements.
-Also we want to see your ability to come up with robust solution and will look on over all code quality.
+Also we want to see your ability to come up with a robust solution and will look on over all code quality.

 ## Contacts

-In case you want to apply for position in our team please contact `petr@globalwebindex.net`.
+In case you want to apply for a position in our team, please contact `petr@globalwebindex.net`.
-If you have any questions about implementation itself you can send me mail to `marek@globalwebindex.net` or open issue/PR in this repository so we can discuss any part together.
+If you have any questions about implementation itself, you can send me mail to `marek@globalwebindex.net` or open issue/PR in this repository so we can discuss any part together.

 ## License